gruns/blagoblag/content/drafts/devops-vs-platform-engineering.rst

 -------

-When I originally read the `"The Twelve-Factor App"`_, my thought was "Hmm, these are some pretty good ideas about how to build a website".
+When I originally read the `"The Twelve-Factor App"`_, my thought was "Hmm, these are some pretty ok ideas about how to build a website".
 I re-read it a few months ago, and this time something clicked.

 Twelve factor isn't a set of ideas about how to build web apps.
 It's a